 This doesn’t mean your copy should be only 50 words.
 It should be long enough that it delivers solutions, addresses potential objections and provides social proof.
 However it shouldn’t waffle.
 Waffles belong in America.

-Get the headline and first sentence spot on:
+4. Get the headline and first sentence spot on

 Create a hook and reel them in.
 Create value, concern, intrigue or surprise and use these very words to convey it.

 Promise your readers the world and guarantee specific results or solutions and you will be greeted with scepticism.
-Honestly discuss challenges or problems your market might face and how your product or service might serve to assist will see heads nod.
+Honestly discuss challenges or problems your market might face and how your product or service might serve to assist them and you’ll see heads nod.
 It will show you understand your market and their problems, creating rapport and trust.

 Use words which are scientifically proven to influence.
 Use the name of your audience where possible and justify requests using “because”.
 Perhaps offer something for “free” but beware the tyre-kickers who will come with the word.
 Know that people love something that is “new” and they want to receive it “instantly”.